Ancien régime: Peaceful interlude: 1715–1740

 The quarter-century after the Treaty of Utrecht was peaceful, with no major wars.
 The main powers exhausted themselves in warfare, and suffered many deaths, disabled veterans, ruined navies, high pension costs, heavy loans and high taxes.
 In 1683, indirect taxes had brought in 118,000,000 livres, but by 1714, these revenues had plunged to only 46,000,000 livres.

 Louis XIV, with his eagerness for warfare, was gone and replaced by a small sickly child, the last Bourbon survivor.
 This death had the potential to throw France into another round of warfare.
 Louis XV lived until the 1770s.
-France's main foreign policy decisionmaker was Cardinal Fleury, who recognised that France's need to rebuild and so pursued a peaceful policy.
+France's main foreign policy decisionmaker was Cardinal André-Hercule de Fleury, who recognised France's need to rebuild and so pursued a peaceful policy.

-France had a poorly-designed taxation system in which tax farmers kept much of the money, and the treasury was always short.
+France had a poorly designed taxation system in which tax farmers kept much of the money, and the treasury was always short.
 The banking system in Paris was undeveloped, and the treasury was forced to borrow at very high interest rates.
 London's financial system proved strikingly competent in funding not only the British Army but also those of its allies.
 Queen Anne was dead, and her successor, King George I, was a Hanoverian who moved his court to London but never became fluent in English and surrounded himself with German advisors.
 They spent much of their time and most of their attention on Hanoverian affairs.
 He too was threatened by an unstable throne, since the Stuart pretenders, long supported by Louis XIV, threatened repeatedly to invade through Ireland or Scotland and had significant internal support from the Tory faction.
 However, Sir Robert Walpole was the dominant decision-maker from 1722 to 1740, in a role that would later be called prime minister.
 Walpole strongly rejected militaristic options and promoted a peace program that was agreed to by Fleury, and the two powers formed an alliance.

 The Dutch Republic was much reduced in power and so agreed with Britain's idea of peace.
 In Vienna, the Holy Roman Empire's Habsburg emperors bickered with the new Bourbon king of Spain, Philip V, over Habsburg control of most of Italy, but relations with France were undramatic.